Radical Reads

 Creating a new therapeutics category

-By Salim Teja, Partner, Head of Velocity Team; Daniel Mulet, Investor
+By Salim Teja, Partner, Head of Velocity Team; Daniel Mulet, Partner

 Humanity is now one step closer to realizing Star Trek-esque technology – 3D printing tissue patches to replace impaired biological functions and cure disease.
 Aspect Biosystems, a Radical Ventures portfolio company, has partnered with Novo Nordisk, a Danish multinational pharma company, to further develop Aspect’s groundbreaking technology.
 As part of a deal totalling US $2.6 billion in value, Novo Nordisk is paying Aspect US $75 million upfront to fund further research and development on four cell therapy candidates across diabetes and obesity, with each candidate potentially worth $650 million in milestone payments plus royalties.